StrayEddy/GodotPlugin-MeshBuilder/README.md

 # MeshBuilder (Godot Plugin)

-This is a Godot 4 plugin to quickly build 3D meshes via basic CSG shapes and community-created CSG shapes
+This is a Godot 4 plugin to quickly build 3D meshes via basic CSG shapes and self-created CSG shapes

 # How to use
 - Use Godot 4